etomuc/CPC6128_iRAM-640/README.md

 > [!NOTE]
 > The CPCs boot message is hard coded in ROM so it will continue to show "128K".
 To test the expansion you can e.g. use the [Amstrad diagnostics](https://github.com/llopis/amstrad-diagnostics).

+## Thanks

+Special thanks go to
+- Bryce - your willingness to share your knowledge with the community was a great help - without it I would have never even considered doing any electronics.
+I learned so much!
+- Bread80 - without your [documentation of the RAM logic in the CPC](https://bread80.com/2021/06/03/understanding-the-amstrad-cpc-video-ram-and-gate-array-subsystem/), this would not have been possible
+- Prodatron - thanks a lot for your support and providing the source code that allowed me to find the RAM banking issue.
+(And your [SymbOS](http://www.symbos.de/) is the best reason to get 640K anyway)
+- Toto - for your encouraging messages and support